lelandshir/React-Material-UI/README.md

     - The more we structure out our layouts with Grid item(S)/container(s) components the more control we have over how the application looks and operates
     - Use the matches constant with the `useMediaQuery` hook passing the theme.breakpoints.down("size") :: it really comes in handy for ternary statements on props when working toward a responsive layout
     - Work section by section to achieve best results, build the layout for the desktop users first then size down from large to medium to small breakpoints applying ternaries where necessary -- be sure to commit often, each time we finish a section
-    - Grid items must be containers in order to be justified

     - Remeber: We can't use the alignItems (center (center) props on a wrapping container if trying to move a container inside of it.
 We havr to apply that to an item.